-- 27.1 Employees may from time to time, in the course of their work, encounter situations where individuals, including pupils, or organisations may offer gifts, money, awards, prizes, hospitality or other benefits.
-Whilst most are well meant and innocent, nationally there have been instances of benefits being offered and accepted for corrupt purposes to secure improper advantage. - 27.2 Casual gifts offered to employees by contractors, organisations, firms, parents/carers or individuals such as calendars, diaries, pens, food, drink, flowers and other small gifts below (or perceived to be below) the value of £25 can be accepted. - 27.3 If a gift of a value greater than £25 is offered, employees should think very carefully about accepting it and should refer to the checklist in Appendix A before making a decision.
-If an employee decides to accept a gift over £25, they must declare this to the Chief Financial Officer or Executive Headteacher. - 27.4 When a gift needs to be refused, this should be done with tact and courtesy, because the offer of gifts is common custom and practice, particularly at Christmas time and the end of term. - 27.5 If giving gifts on behalf of the Trust, employees should aim to ensure that the value of the gift is reasonable, is within the Scheme of Delegation of financial powers, the decision is fully documented, and has due regard to propriety and regularity in the use of public funds. - 27.6 Employees need to exercise discretion when accepting offers of hospitality particularly when the host is seeking to do business with the Trust or who may stand to benefit in some way from dealing with the Trust. - 27.7 Offers of hospitality should only be accepted where there is a clear benefit to the Trust in doing so e.g. networking, building contacts.
-If there is no or limited benefit, employees should not attend. - 27.8 Hospitality offered by charitable or social organisations, usually in connection with an invitation to speak to the body, can be accepted. - 27.9 Employees should report to the Head of School or Executive Headteacher any offer of hospitality before it is accepted. - 27.10 Employees who corruptly receive or give gifts, money, awards, prizes, hospitality or other benefits will face disciplinary action. - 27.11 A Gifts and Hospitality checklist is provided at Appendix A.
+- 27.1 Gifts and donations that are being received on behalf of the Trust, rather than for an individual member of staff, are permitted.
+The basic principles concerning the acceptance of gifts apply, and the Trust should exercise discretion when accepting offers.
+There must be a clear benefit to the Trust in accepting the gift, and the donor should not stand to benefit in any material way.
+Acknowledgement of the donation (e.g. on the school website or in the press) is not considered to be a material benefit. - 27.2 Employees may from time to time, in the course of their work, encounter situations where individuals, including pupils, or organisations may offer gifts, money, awards, prizes, hospitality or other benefits.
+Whilst most are well meant and innocent, nationally there have been instances of benefits being offered and accepted for corrupt purposes to secure improper advantage. - 27.3 Casual gifts offered to employees by contractors, organisations, firms, parents/carers or individuals such as calendars, diaries, pens, food, drink, flowers and other small gifts below (or perceived to be below) the value of £25 can be accepted. - 27.4 If a gift of a value greater than £25 is offered, employees should think very carefully about accepting it and should refer to the checklist in Appendix A before making a decision.
+If an employee decides to accept a gift over £25, they must declare this to the Chief Financial Officer or Executive Headteacher. - 27.5 When a gift needs to be refused, this should be done with tact and courtesy, because the offer of gifts is common custom and practice, particularly at Christmas time and the end of term. - 27.6 If giving gifts on behalf of the Trust, employees should aim to ensure that the value of the gift is reasonable, is within the Scheme of Delegation of financial powers, the decision is fully documented, and has due regard to propriety and regularity in the use of public funds. - 27.7 Employees need to exercise discretion when accepting offers of hospitality particularly when the host is seeking to do business with the Trust or who may stand to benefit in some way from dealing with the Trust. - 27.8 Offers of hospitality should only be accepted where there is a clear benefit to the Trust in doing so e.g. networking, building contacts.
+If there is no or limited benefit, employees should not attend. - 27.9 Hospitality offered by charitable or social organisations, usually in connection with an invitation to speak to the body, can be accepted. - 27.10 Employees should report to the Head of School or Executive Headteacher any offer of hospitality before it is accepted. - 27.11 Employees who corruptly receive or give gifts, money, awards, prizes, hospitality or other benefits will face disciplinary action.

+27.12 A Gifts and Hospitality checklist is provided at Appendix A.